Electronic waste is a serious problem in

 sponsor.
 Among our goals in India is to protect children from working in

-exploitative and dangerous conditions by providing families with job training
+exploitative and dangerous conditions in electronic recycling firms by providing families with job training

 and other assistance that helps children and youth remain in school longer.